tensorflow/gnn/tensorflow_gnn/docs/guide/graph_tensor.md

 adjacency tensors.

-## GraphTensorSpec and GraphSchema
+## The GraphTensorSpec and static shapes

-Recall how TensorFlow distinguishes between the actual numbers in a Tensor, which may vary from one model input to the next, and the Tensor's dtype and shape, which typically are the same for all inputs (maybe except for some undefined dimensions in the shape).
-This allows to translate or "trace" the model's Python code into TensorFlow ops once, and then execute them in bulk, say, for a training loop.
-As a composite tensor, the same is true for each `tfgnn.GraphTensor`: Its associated `tfgnn.GraphTensorSpec` object holds the `tf.TensorSpec` and `tf.RaggedTensorSpec` objects for all its fields, plus a bit of metadata, notably adjacency.source_name and .target_name for each edge set.
-Inside a TensorFlow program, users can mostly just work with the GraphTensor;
-its spec will be updated on the fly, and TensorFlow can get it where needed.
+Recall how TensorFlow distinguishes between the actual numbers in a Tensor, which may vary from one model input to the next, and the Tensor's dtype and shape, which typically are the same for all inputs (maybe except for some dimensions in the shape that are not statically known).
+This allows to translate or "trace" the model's Python code into TensorFlow ops once, and then execute them many times, say, for a training loop.
+As a composite tensor, the same is true for each `tfgnn.GraphTensor`: Its associated `tfgnn.GraphTensorSpec` object holds the `tf.TensorSpec` and `tf.RaggedTensorSpec` objects for all its fields, plus a bit of metadata, notably `adjacency.source_name` and `.target_name` for each edge set.
+Inside a TensorFlow program, users can mostly just work with the GraphTensor; its spec will be updated on the fly, and TensorFlow can get it where needed.

+For consistency between its fields, GraphTensor tightens TensorFlow's usual rules for shapes as follows:

+  * Each field must have a shape of known rank (number of dimension).
+  * Each dimension has the meaning explained in the documentation.
+If the same dimension occurs in the shapes of multiple fields (e.g., the number *n* of nodes in a node set occurs in the shapes of all its features), it must have the same value in the static shape of each.
+  * The value `None` is allowed only
+      * for the outermost (i.e., first) dimension of a field,
+      * for a ragged dimenson in a field that is a `tf.RaggedTensor`.

+The last item can be summarized as: `None` means outermost or ragged.
+It forbids the use of `None` for uniform dimensions of unknown size, except the outermost.
+This comes naturally for most applications and greatly simplifies code that deals with field values based on their shapes.

+## The GraphSchema

-One notable exception is the bulk input of GraphTensors from disk for training, which needs one GraphTensorSpec for all incoming values before any of them are read.
+The bulk input of GraphTensors from disk for training needs one GraphTensorSpec for all incoming values before any of them can be read.
 This coincides with the need of other tools that handle graph data in bulk to know about the node sets, the edge sets, and their respective features.
 To that end, the TF-GNN library defines the [tfgnn.GraphSchema](https://github.com/tensorflow/gnn/blob/main/tensorflow_gnn/proto/graph_schema.proto) protocol message.
 We recommend that all GraphTensor datasets stored on disk